aru-py/programmer-colemak/README.md

 This method modifies the registry so create a backup to return to your normal keyboard layout if needed.
 To install, install `prog_ck.sk` with Sharpkeys and then run `prog_ck_hr.ahk` in AutoHotkey.

+## Notes
+The keyboard maps `◯` to the `Right ALT` modifier, but in some applications, such as Microsoft Word, no distinction is made between the two `ALT` keys, leading to conflicts with application shortcuts when typing symbols.
+One workaround is to map `◯` to the modifier `ATTN` instead, which is a relic of old DOS computers and is virtually obsolete today.
+This can be achieved trivially using [Microsoft PowerToys](https://docs.microsoft.com/en-us/windows/powertoys/).
+Then you can run the the `prog_ck_alt.ahk` with AutoHotKey and you shouldn't have any more conflicts.

 ## MacOS